 Without getting into a detailed biology lesson let’s quickly run through the basics – Every woman has two ovaries, one on either side of the uterus.
 The primary function of the ovaries is to produce and store the eggs that are required for human reproduction.

 Ovarian cancer is a type of cancer that starts in the ovaries but can then spread to the surrounding organs including the uterus, intestines and abdomen.
 Cancer can be hereditary, caused because of certain medical conditions, or the effect of some hormonal drugs.
+Ovarian cancer is not a common type of cancer in India.
 The cancer results when the ovarian cells start to grow out of control and form tumours in and around the ovaries.
 When these cancerous cells move to other parts of the body, cancer has spread.

 Unfortunately, in most cases, ovarian cancer is not detected until it has already spread.
 By this time, treatment of the disease can be difficult.
 The best time to treat ovarian cancer is before it spreads, which is why early diagnosis is extremely important.
 Treatment of ovarian cancer usually includes surgery to remove the ovaries and the uterus.
 Small samples from surrounding organs are also taken at this time to check if cancer has spread.
 The patient will need to undergo a course of radiation to destroy any cancerous cells that might not have been removed.

 But as a man, what can you do?
 You can encourage the women you care about to get regular check-ups to test for ovarian cancer.
-It is a good idea that all women above the age of 35 should get annual cancer checks.
+It is a good idea that all women above the age of 35 should get annual cancer checks and secure themselves from cancer treatments.
 Because of its hereditary nature, if a woman has a family history of ovarian cancer, she should talk to a gynaecologist at the earliest and find out about putting a regular test schedule in place.
 When it comes to ovarian cancer nothing beats early detection and treatment.

 7 Ovarian Cancer Symptoms To Watch Out For: